-The aggregate total of accreted interest, changes in the option conversion component valuation and foreign exchange expense of \$570,489 is reported as convertible note expense (2014: \$218,144 as convertible recoveries) in the Company's statement of loss and comprehensive loss.
+The aggregate total of accreted interest, changes in the option conversion component valuation and foreign exchange expense of \$802,159 is reported as convertible note expense (2015: \$570,489) in the Company's statement of loss and comprehensive loss.

-HK CO is a "Related Party" of the Company pursuant to the policies of the TSX-V, as HK CO holds approximately 16.12% of the issued and outstanding common shares of CuMoCo.
-As such, the Financing constituted a "Related Party Transaction" under the policies of the TSX-V. The Company has relied on exemptions from the formal valuation and minority approval requirements that are available to the Company.
+HK CO is a "Related Party" of the Company pursuant to the policies of the TSX-V, as HK CO holds approximately 12.15% of the issued and outstanding common shares of CuMoCo.
+As such, the Financing constituted a "Related Party Transaction" under the policies of the TSX-V. The Company has relied on exemptions from the formal valuation and minority approval requirements which are available to the Company.

 The Financing was unanimously approved by the Board of Directors of the Company, other than a director who declared his interest in the Financing and abstained from voting with respect to the Financing as he holds a controlling interest in HK CO.
-If the principal amount of the Note is converted to the full extent possible, HK CO will increase its shareholdings in the Company from 13,256,666 common shares (approximately 14.13% of the issued and outstanding common shares) to 18,666,139 common shares (which would represent approximately 19.9% of the issued and outstanding common shares), assuming that no additional common shares of CuMoCo are issued prior to such conversion.
+If the principal amount of the Note is converted to the full extent possible, HK CO will increase its shareholdings in the Company from 13,256,666 common shares (approximately 12.15% of the issued and outstanding common shares) to 16,370,226 common shares (which would represent approximately 14.93% of the issued and outstanding common shares), assuming that no additional common shares of CuMoCo are issued prior to such conversion.

-Exploration activity in the Company's projects and general and administrative overheads in the quarter ending September 30, 2015 were funded from cash at hand, and the sale of silver stream units.
+Exploration activity in the Company's projects and general and administrative overheads in fiscal 2016 were funded from cash at hand, and sale of silver units.